 Before you zero down the policy, read the feedback and reviews of the customers and check the claim settlement ratio of the insurer

-Ans: Yes, without travel insurance you can fly anywhere across the globe.
-Besides, there are certain counties where travel insurance is a mandate.
-However, in case of any adversity, which leads to monetary expenses you will have to pay for the bills from your pocket.
+Ans: Yes, without international travel insurance plan you can fly anywhere across the globe.
+However, there are certain counties where overseas travel insurance is a mandate.
+In case of any adversity, which leads to monetary expenses you will have to pay for the bills from your pocket.
 Travelling internationally without a travel insurance policy is more like playing a gamble with your hard-earned money.

 Listed below are the credit card companies offering travel insurance in India: